 - 1. A completed MLA application form; - 2.
 An application fee of \$50.
 This is a non-refundable processing charge and does not apply to any other university fee; - 3.
 Official transcripts of all undergraduate and graduate work previously undertaken; - 4.
-Three letters of recommendation: - A statement of purpose for seeking a Master of Liberal Arts degree.
+Three letters of recommendation: - 5.
+A statement of purpose for seeking a Master of Liberal Arts degree.
 This brief autobiographical essay should describe the applicant's pertinent personal and professional experience and education, as well as his or her interests and goals in pursuing the MLA degree.

-In addition to these requirements, each applicant will also be interviewed on campus by members of the Graduate Council.
+In addition to these requirements, members of the Graduate Council will also conduct an on-campus interview with each applicant.
 Candidates for admission may submit their scores from the Graduate Record Examination, or other standardized tests, but that is not required.